Redshift weighted galaxy number counts: Fisher Analysis

 \section{Fisher Analysis}

-In this appendix, we briefly review the formalism of how to obtain the best-fit cosmological parameters and their errors from observations, for a more detailed account we refer to \cite{Albrecht:2009ct} and references therein.
-The numerical results obtained in this paper use a simple python implementation of the mathematics presented here and which can be found here: \texttt{\url{https://github.com/WillMatt4/SMAL-FRY}}.
-Given a cosmological model determined by a set of $P$ parameters $\{\lambda_a\}_{a=1,...,P}$ and observational data $\{d_i\}_{i=1,...,N}$.
+In this appendix, we briefly review the formalism of how to obtain the best-fit cosmological parameters and their errors from observations, for a more detailed account we refer to \cite{Tegmark:1996bz,Albrecht:2009ct,Carron:2012pw} and references therein.
+The numerical results obtained in this paper use a simple python implementation of the mathematics presented here which can be found a the URL \texttt{\url{https://github.com/WillMatt4/SMAL-FRY}}.
+We consider a cosmological model determined by a set of $P$ parameters $\{\lambda_a\}_{a=1,...,P}$ and observational data $\{d_i\}_{i=1,...,N}$.
 In the following text, we drop the curly brackets in favour of readability.
 The likelihood function $\mathcal{L}(\lambda_a)$ describes the probability of finding the measured data $d_i$ as function of the cosmological parameters $\lambda_a$, in terms of conditional probabilities: $\mathcal{L}(\lambda_a)= p(d_i|\lambda_a)$.
 For a Gaussian distribution of correlated measurements with correlation function $\mathcal{C}_{ij} = \braket{d_i d_j}$, the likelihood function reads

 where $\mathcal{C}^{-1}$ is the matrix inverse of $\mathcal{C}$.
 In order to obtain the best-fit cosmological parameters $\lambda^*_a$, we need to maximise the probability for finding the observed data, i.e. the likelihood function, by varying the cosmological parameters: $\mathcal{L}(\lambda^*_a)\equiv \max\limits_{\lambda_a}\mathcal{L}(\lambda_a)$.
 For a Gaussian distribution, it is more convenient to maximise the logarithm of the likelihood, which, because of the monotonicity of the logarithm, yields the same result.
 In practice, finding the best-fit parameters is achieved for instance via a root finding routine, see e.g. \cite{Durrer:2020fza} for more details.
 In general, any likelihood function can be expanded within a sufficiently small neighbourhood of its maximum at $\lambda_a^*$ to yield a Gaussian: